-With unprecedented scale of humanitarian crises world wide, involving conflict, natural disasters and protracted emergencies resulting in increased numbers of refugees and displaced persons, the need of humanitarian studies to understand crises and to inform evidence-based responses is greater than ever before.
-Humanitarian studies section at the Department of Christian Social Work of Sts Cyril and Methodius Faculty of Theology, Palacky University in Olomouc, provides a postgraduate and undergraduate education that critically examines the complexities of the humanitarian crises and responses they trigger, with particular focus on its effects on people, institutions and societies.
+Humanitarian Studies Section at the Department of Christian Social Work of Sts Cyril and Methodius Faculty of Theology, Palacký University Olomouc, provides a postgraduate and undergraduate education that critically examines the complexities of the humanitarian crises and responses they trigger, with particular focus on its effects on people, institutions and societies.

-The section's work involves interdisciplinary research and trans-disciplinary education offering a broad spectrum analysis of humanitarian actors that shape practices and policies of emergency and post-emergency landscapes around the globe.
-We offer a unique opportunity to develop critical approaches to global and local forces and factors in the humanitarian responses and actual effects these have on the communities and populations in question.
-Added value is our embedded social work approach that focuses on the social development, social welfare and human services in the crises affected areas.
+The section's work involves interdisciplinary research and trans-disciplinary education with a broad spectrum analysis of humanitarian actors that shape practices and policies of emergency and post-emergency landscapes around the globe.
+We offer a unique opportunity to develop critical approaches to global and local factors of the humanitarian responses and the effects these have on the communities and populations in question.
+Added value is our embedded international social work approach that focuses on the social development, social welfare and human services in the crises-affected areas.

 Vision And Mission

 The vision of our section is to work towards betterment of the human conditions in the world through commitment and further development of education, research and cooperation in the humanitarian sector in Czech Republic and world wide.
 We commit to continue the legacy of this section's work and its founder Dr. Kveta Princova that rests on three strong pillars of humanitarian work: humanity in action, bottom-up and people-based approach, and practical orientation towards community service work.